-This phase begins when the level of luteinizing hormone surges.
+The ovulatory phase begins when the level of luteinizing hormone surges.
 Luteinizing hormone stimulates the dominant follicle to bulge from the surface of the ovary and finally rupture, releasing the egg.
 The level of follicle-stimulating hormone increases to a lesser degree.
-The function of the increase in follicle-stimulating hormone is not understood.

 The ovulatory phase usually lasts 16 to 32 hours.
 It ends when the egg is released, about 10 to 12 hours after the surge in the level of luteinizing hormone.
 The egg can be fertilized for only up to about 12 hours after its release.

 Around the time of ovulation, some women feel a dull pain on one side of the lower abdomen.
 This pain is known as mittelschmerz (literally, middle pain).
-The pain may last for a few minutes to a few hours.
-The pain is usually felt on the same side as the ovary that released the egg, but the precise cause of the pain is unknown.
+The pain may last for a few minutes to a few hours, and it is a normal.
+The pain is usually felt on the same side as the ovary that released the egg.
+The precise cause of the pain is unknown, but the pain is probably caused by the growth of the follicle or a release of a few drops of blood at ovulation.
 The pain may precede or follow the rupture of the follicle and may not occur in all cycles.

-Egg release does not alternate between the two ovaries and appears to be random.
+Egg release does not alternate every month between the two ovaries and appears to be random.
 If one ovary is removed, the remaining ovary releases an egg every month.

 The increase in estrogen and progesterone levels causes milk ducts in the breasts to widen (dilate).
 As a result, the breasts may swell and become tender.